Think back to some of your favorite videos. What did you like about them?

 Motion graphics is animation with text as a major component.
 In other words, it is an animated motion graphic design.

-Ever since motion graphics has first entered into the scene, there has been a debate about the thin line between motion graphic and full animation.
-The opening credits of Hitchcock’s Psycho 1960 is the best and an early example of motion graphics, where the collaboration of motion, sound, and graphic design come together exceptionally well.
+Ever since motion graphics first entered the scene, there has been a debate about the thin line between motion graphics and full animation.
+The opening credits of Hitchcock’s Psycho 1960 are the best and an early example of motion graphics, where motion, sound, and graphic design collaborate exceptionally well.

-Motion graphics are a nice way to communicate with the viewer and add depth to the story.
-Together with music and effective copy, they can give us an everlasting message.
-Motion Graphic is used to create ads, title sequences for movies, videos and to share information.
+Motion Graphic is used to create ads and title sequences for movies and videos and to share information.
+Motion graphics are an excellent way to communicate with the viewer and add depth to the story.
+Together with music and compelling copy, they can give us an everlasting message.

 Best Motion Graphics Examples